Study International Law at the Pivot Point Between the Americas and Europe

 FOREIGN / COMPARATIVE LAW

 This area consists primarily of courses that investigate the general principles that govern the civil law system used in most of the world, and its comparison with the common law system used in the U.S., Britain, Canada, Australia, India and other English-speaking countries.
 It also includes a wide variety of subjects dealing with the laws of the European Union, Latin America, and specific countries.
-We teach some comparative law courses in Spanish.
 Courses in or relating to this area include:

 ADR Design Systems